 5. Empathize: At the very least, try “learning instead to embrace and wonder at their “otherness.”

 6. Be comfortable with silence: Some people really need time to formulate a thoughtful response.
 Rushing them through, or suggesting what they want to say, robs them of the opportunity to communicate honestly.

 7. Put aside personal prejudice: This is also quite difficult, as our experiences form who we are.
 Putting all those experiences aside is a skill which requires help and practice.

 8. Heed the tone: Sometimes the tone can hide the meaning of the words, and sometimes the tone enhances the meaning of the words.
 Know which is which.

 9. Listen for underlying meanings, not words: Listen first for comprehension, and then a second time for ideas.

 10. Pay attention to non-verbal communication: People communicate through body language and facial expressions.
 This is why eye contact is necessary.

 Leading (and Listening) by Example

-Teaching effective listening skills is, first and foremost, a process of learning how to listen yourself and then modelling that behaviour.
-Perhaps one of the most oft-quoted steps in Stephen R. Covey’s seminal work 7 Habits of Highly Effective People is seek first to understand.
+Teaching effective listening skills is, first and foremost, a process of learning how to listen to yourself and then modelling that behaviour.
+Perhaps one of the most oft-quoted steps in Stephen R. Covey’s seminal work 7 Habits of Highly Effective People is seeking first to understand.
 St. Francis knew this, and Solution Fluency begins with this.